rfeinberg3/ecomAssistant/DataScraper/README.md

 Shoes
 Clothes

-I am prompting a datascraper to search these items and collect there data for model training.
+I am prompting a data scraper to search these items and collect their data for model training.
 Extend the list above with as many items as you deem necessary for a diverse model training dataset.
-Format your response as newline seperated item keywords like above.
+Format your response as a newline separated item keywords like above.
 ```

 ## Background